These Slow Cooker Chicken Fajitas are perfect for meal prep! Dump in the ingredients then set it to cook all day for a hands-off dinner.

 - Yellow onion – red onion, white onion or shallots can be used too.

-- Bell peppers – use any colour combination of bell peppers.
+- Bell peppers – use any colour combination like yellow, red, orange and/or green bell pepper.

 Optional toppings

-- Grated cheddar cheese – Monterey Jack or a Tex Mex blend would also be yummy.
+- Grated cheddar cheese – Monterey Jack or a Tex Mex blend would also work.

 - Chopped cilantro – leave this off if you’re not a fan of cilantro.